 Citrix Director is the excellent monitoring tool and analytics collector for XenApp and XenDesktop 7+ that is key for both helpdesk users and Citrix administrators alike as it makes for easier support and management of desktop and application services.
 Citrix Director records user session information, user session failures, machine resource consumption, application statistics, user logon times, trends and much more.

-The latest version of Citrix Director is 7.13.
 When you install Citrix XenApp or XenDesktop a Monitoring database is created.
 This Monitoring database is where all Director related information is kept.

 ♣ What’s new Director 7.9

 ♣ What’s new Director 7.15

 ♣ What’s new Director 7.16